AMC Theatres bringing back $5 movie tickets on Tuesdays — permanently

 The deal only applies to shows on Tuesdays.

-Click here to sign up for AMC stubs membership or to learn more about this deal.
+Click here to sign up for AMC stubs membership or to learn more about this amazing deal.

 Click here to find an AMC movie theater near you.